 A survey of recent thinking about the state in western societies drawing on perspectives such as those of feminists, Marxists, Weberians, poststructuralists and others.
 Topics may include: the rise of the modern state, economic governance, the public sphere, citizenship, sovereignty and territoriality.

 Prerequisite(s): fourth-year Honours standing or permission of the Department.
+Seminar three hours a week.

 Development in the Global South - Theory and Practice